ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 where are they ?
 Whore is the strength
 that scornM decay, The step that told so
 light and gay The heart&#x27;s blithe tone?
 The strength Is gone, the step is s!ow,
+And joy grows wearisome, and wo With age
+comes on
 </td></tr></table>

 ---